apache/openwhisk-wskdeploy/tests/usecases/dependency/README.md

-# Dependent Packages with `wskdeploy`

-`wskdeploy` supports dependencies where it allows you to declare other OpenWhisk packages that your application or project (manifest) is dependent on.
-With declaring dependent packages, `wskdeploy` supports automatic deployment of those dependent packages.

-Dependencies are classified into two different categories:

-1. Package with `manifest.yaml` and/or `deployment.yaml`

-For example, our `sample` application has three dependencies:

-1. `hellowhisk`: `hellowhisk` is an external package whose source code is located in GitHub repo at https://github.com/apache/incubator-openwhisk-test/.
-When we deploy `sample` application, `hellowhisk` will be deployed based on the manifest and deployment files located in the folder `packages/hellowhisk` of this repo.
-2. `helloworlds`: `helloworlds` again is an external pacakge located at https://github.com/apache/incubator-openwhisk-test/packages/helloworlds
-3. `cloudant-package-binding` which is a package binding to `/whisk.system/cloudant`

-We can declare these dependencies in `manifest.yaml` with:
+# Show case for dependencies

+This is a show case for `wskdeploy`.
+This package shows how to deploy a package with dependencies to existing system packages or external resources.

+Below is the `dependencies` segement in `manifest.yaml`.
 ```
 dependencies:
   hellowhisk:
     location: github.com/apache/incubator-openwhisk-test/packages/hellowhisk
   myhelloworlds:
     location: github.com/apache/incubator-openwhisk-test/packages/helloworlds
-    cloudant-package-binding:
+  myCloudant:
     location: /whisk.system/cloudant
     inputs:
-            username: $CLOUDANT_USERNAME
-            password: $CLOUDANT_PASSWORD
-            host: ${CLOUDANT_USERNAME}.cloudant.com
-            dbname: $CLOUDANT_DATABASE
-triggers:
-    cloudant-trigger:
-        source: cloudant-package-binding/changes
-        inputs:
-            dbname: $CLOUDANT_DATABASE
+      dbname: myGreatDB
+    annotations:
+      myAnnotation: Here it is
 ```

 It defines three dependencies: